plblum/jivs/docs/Jivs_API.md

     }
 }
-// consume to build your ValidationManager let services = createValidationServices('en-US'); // see "Installing Jivs" let rules = new PersonModelRules(services);
+// consume to build your ValidationManager let services = createJivsServices('en-US'); // see "Installing Jivs" let rules = new PersonModelRules(services);
 let config = rules.configure();
 let vm = new ValidationManager(config);   // 'vm' will be used to handle validation